ptheywood/actions-playground/readme.md

 This repo is just a simple project to mess around with github actions, that is lighter-weight to execute than in [[ptheywood/cuda-cmake-github-actions]] where CUDA is installed during the process...

 Includes a helloWorld CMake application, as cmake is likely going to be my main point of contact with github actions.

+### pr_comment

+Runs when the keyword !FullCI is mentioned in a comment on a PR.

+Uses the github  api to register a status for the relevant commit.

+@todo - switch to checks once out of beta? - this allows skipped etc.